 Meeting schedule for March and April 2019: 3/1, 3/8, 3/15, 3/29; 4/5, 4/26, 5/3

-Please email or call Mr. Klaus if you have questions: email@example.com or (989) 284-5972
+Please email or call Mr. Klaus if you have any questions.

-Note: Any qualified Veteran can apply for benefits.
+NOTE: Any qualified Veteran can apply for benefits.
 The VA evaluates each application on an individual basis.